oiwjewe/network-security-detector/content/usage.md

 <h3>Usage:</h3><br>

-To run this script, you’ll need to use the Docker base comands as suggested in the examples bellow:<br>
+To run this script, you’ll need to use the Docker basic comands as suggested in the examples bellow:<br>

 The required columns to run this tool is:<br>
 ClientIP,ClientRequestHost,ClientRequestMethod,ClientRequestURI,EdgeStartTimestamp,<br>